LauraCoura/UAICanvas/README.md

-# UAICanvas
+# UAI Canvas
-This repository contains the research material related to the framework UAI Canvas (Uniting, Authoring, and Immersion Canvas for Educational Game Design)
+This repository contains the research material related to the framework UAI Canvas (Uniting, Authoring, and Immersion Canvas for Educational Game Design).